 “The competitive environment is getting tougher, with increased pricing pressure and ongoing deterioration in the markets of southern Europe,” Peugeot said.

 The French automaker earlier this year entered into a strategic alliance with General Motors Co.
-(GM) in which GM became the second-biggest stakeholder.
+(GM:US) in which GM became the second-biggest stakeholder.

 Peugeot said today it’s making progress with GM on the alliance and the two have selected four vehicle projects to work on together.
 The carmakers have also agreed on the next steps in their purchasing cooperation.
 The two aim to sign detailed contracts for the alliance by the end of the year.